-He is a little unusual in that he laughs at us – the whole time we are working out.
+This is Scott, who is a personal trainer that I work out with on Tuesdays and Thursdays at 6 am.
+This is his picture at the gym one memorable Halloween.
+He’s a little unusual in that he laughs at us – the whole time we are working out.
 He pushes us hard and the more we “complain” the more he works us – and keeps laughing.
 Of course we also end up laughing.
 It doesn’t matter what lines we give him he will one-up us.
 It is impressive in that we have some excellent complainers in our group.

 I am paying you for this??

 It hit me one day that people pay me to do whatever I can to relieve their pain and I am paying Scott to inflict pain – some days quite a bit of it.
 Yet I come out of my workout invigorated and refreshed.
 My day is always better and my mood is light.
-That is in spite of the fact that my patients keep asking me the rest of the day if I am in pain.
+That’s in spite of the fact that my patients keep asking me the rest of the day if I’m in pain.
 My back and right knee is stiff after my sessions with him.
 I limp and have a hard time getting out of the chair after a patient visit.
 Although I am uncomfortable I don’t really perceive it as pain either during the workout or the rest of the day.
-What is going on?
+What’s going on?
 I don’t have a particularly high pain tolerance.

 I ended my quest for an “answer” in 2002 in that somehow I realized that the answer to my pain was there was no answer.
 I made a decision to live my life with or without the pain.
 It happened on Mother’s Day.
-As I took back complete control of my life my pain eventually disappeared.
-I did not make the decision in order to get rid of the pain.
-That was an unexpected bonus.
-It is what happens to my patients as they reach that point and make that same choice.
-With a deep commitment becoming pain free is the rule, not the exception.
+As I took back complete control of my life, my pain eventually disappeared.
+I didn’t make the decision in order to get rid of the pain.
+It was an unexpected bonus.
+It’s what happens to my patients as they reach the point where they make that same choice.
+With a deep commitment, becoming pain free is the rule, not the exception.

 Make a choice to live.
 You only have one shot at this life.